-Venomous snakes are common in Riverside and San Bernardino county parks and trails, where pet owners enjoy taking hikes and walks with their pets.
+Venomous snakes are common in parks and trails across the Southwest US, where many pet owners enjoy taking hikes and walks with their pets.
 And with an increasing number of homes being built in locations that were previously wild areas, dangerous encounters with wildlife have become far more frequent.

 Approximately 300,000 pets are bitten by venomous snakes each year in the United States.
 With just a few preventive steps, you can reduce the chances your dog will get bitten by a rattler or die from a bite!

-Rattlesnakes common to the high desert areas include:
+Rattlesnakes common to the Southwest high desert areas include:

 - Western Diamondback (Crotalis atrox) – Found primarily in Imperial, Riverside, and San Bernadino counties, the Western Diamondback is considered the most dangerous snake in California, due to its large size and aggressive demeanor.

 - Western Rattlesnake (Crotalus oreganus) – The most venomous snake in California, found everywhere except the southern desert regions.

 - Mojave Rattlesnake (Crotalus scutalalus) – Found in Southeastern California from the Colorado river near the San Bernardino county line, west through the Mojave, and north and east of the Sierras into Inyo County.

 - Red Diamond Rattlesnake (Crotalus ruber) – This snake has the least-potent venom among rattlesnakes but produces large amounts, so should still treated as very dangerous.